Zeiad246/Glaucoma_Detection/README.md

 # Glaucoma Detection Analysis

 ## Introduction

-Our team embarked on a comprehensive analysis of a glaucoma dataset, progressing from data cleaning and restructuring to an in-depth exploration of potential methods for detecting glaucoma.
+The team embarked on a comprehensive analysis of a glaucoma dataset, progressing from data cleaning and restructuring to in-depth exploration of potential methods for detecting glaucoma.

-## Problem Framing
+## Let's Frame the Problem:

-1. **Pre-processing Steps**: What pre-processing steps significantly impacted the data?
+- What pre-processing steps significantly impacted the data?
-2. **Classifier Models**: Which classifier models were most effective for diagnosing glaucoma and identifying glaucoma type?
+- Which classifier models were most effective for diagnosing glaucoma and identifying glaucoma type?
-3. **Clustering Algorithm Results**: What were the outcomes from the clustering algorithms used (K-Means, DBScan, Agglomerative)?
+- What were the outcomes from the clustering algorithms used (K-Means, DBScan, Agglomerative)?

 ## Step 1: Preparing Our Data

 ### Initial Exploration

-- **Commands Used**: `df.info()`, `df.describe()`, `df.head()`, `df.columns`
-- **Objective**: Understand the type and distribution of data.
+- **df.info()**: Useful for understanding the type of variables for each feature.
+- **df.describe()**: Provides a general description of the dataset.
+- **df.head()**: Offers a surface-level preview of the data, especially after implementing the ';' separator.
+- **df.columns**: Lists feature names.

 ### Data Restructuring

-- **Column Separation**: Split non-atomic columns into multiple continuous columns.
+For better visualization, we separated non-atomic columns into multiple columns of continuous values:
-    - Visual Field Test Results: Separated into Sensitivity and Specificity.
+- **Visual Field Test Results**: Separated into Sensitivity and Specificity.
-    - OCT Results: Separated into RNF Thickness, GCC Thickness, Retinal Volume, and Macular Thickness.
+- **OCT Results**: Separated into RNF Thickness, GCC Thickness, Retinal Volume, and Macular Thickness.

-- **Column Dropping**: Removed Patient ID, Medication Usage, and Visual Symptoms due to lack of relevance.
+Patient ID, Medication Usage, and Visual Symptoms do not provide useful information for data analysis.
+A domain expert's input would be valuable in future analyses to avoid dropping these columns unnecessarily.

 ### Encoding and Visualization

-- **Categorical Encoding**: Encoded variables such as Gender, Family History, Medical History, etc.
-- **Quantitative Visualization**: Visualized features like Age, IOP, CDR, etc. Observed distribution and potential correlations.
-- **Correlation Matrix**: Checked for correlations between quantitative features, found nearly no significant correlation.
+We encoded categorical data such as Gender, Family History, Medical History, Angle Closure Status, Diagnosis, Glaucoma Type, and Visual Acuity Measurements (LogMAR).
+Quantitative features such as Age, Intraocular Pressure (IOP), Cup-to-Disc Ratio (CDR), Pachymetry, Sensitivity, Specificity, RNFL Thickness, GCC Thickness, Retinal Volume, and Macular Thickness were visualized.

+Observations:
+- The first three plots indicate nearly equal observations for each category.
+- LogMAR had more cases of 0.0 vision compared to 0.1 and 0.3.

+A heatmap (correlation matrix) indicated almost no correlation between the quantitative independent features as their values were either 0 or very close to 0.

 ## Step 2: Preprocessing the Data

 ### Missing Values

-- **Command Used**: `df.isnull().sum()`
-- **Result**: No missing values found.
+- **df.isnull().sum()**: Resulted in 0 for every category.

 ### Feature Splitting